 In all seriousness, I chose this particular ezme recipe for four reasons:

-- It was one of the few recipes that didn’t show up as an Accelerated Mobile Page when I googled “ezme recipe”.
-I hate when all the results are AMP.
+It was one of the few recipes that didn’t show up as an image when I googled “ezme recipe”.
+I hate when all the results are images when I don’t do an image search!
 If I wanted pictures in all my search results, I’d search images or use Pinterest.
 Am I alone on this one?

 My Resulting Ezme